Sydney gangland war: Background

 Nearly a month after Ducky O'Connor's murder, on 26 June 1967, 58-year-old casino boss Richard Reilly was shot twice with a shotgun as he was walking to his car parked outside his mistress' apartment in Double Bay.
 Despite being wounded, Reilly managed to get into the car and drove a few hundred metres before lapsing into unconsciousness and crashing the vehicle into the window of a shop.
 It was alleged that the shooter was rival baccarat operator and standover man Johnny Warren, who was also named as the shooter in Eldridge's murder.
 In January 1968, believing his mistress, Gloria McGlinn, was committing infidelity, Warren went to her apartment in Brighton-Le-Sands, where he shot and killed McGlinn, McGlinn's suspected lover and McGlinn's mother before shooting himself in the head.
 The final public murder took place on the morning of 28 May 1968 when brothel owner Joe Borg was killed by a bomb placed under the driver's seat of his car in Bondi.

-By the 1970s, criminal figures, under pressure from their associates within the police, began making rival criminals disappear more discreetly by luring or kidnapping them, in some cases, murdering them at a secret location, and either dumping their bodies or throwing them overboard while still alive in the waters off Sydney.
+By the 1970s, criminal figures, under pressure from their associates within the police, began murdering rival criminals more discreetly by luring or kidnapping them, and either murdering them at a secret location and dumping their bodies or throwing them overboard while still alive in the waters off Sydney.

 The genesis of the Sydney gangland war was the growing heroin trade in NSW during the 1970s.
-The period saw the heroin trade explode throughout Sydney, mainly imported from South East Asia.
+The period saw the heroin trade explode throughout Sydney, mainly imported from the Golden Triangle in Southeast Asia.
 The catalyst for the gangland war was believed to be the arrest of New Zealand drug trafficker and member of the Mr Asia Drug Syndicate Terry Clark by police in London, for the murder of Clark's associate and head of the Mr Asia Syndicate Marty Johnstone, who was shot on Clark's orders on 9 October 1979.
 During the mid-1970s, Clark ran a heroin importation ring between Singapore and Sydney, with the aid of Griffith-based 'Ndrangheta member Robert Trimbole.
 Clark, along with four other members of the syndicate, were convicted of Johnstone's murder and sentenced to life imprisonment.
 Clark died of a heart attack while serving his sentence in Parkhurst Prison on the Isle of Wight in 1983.
 Trimbole fled Australia in 1981 after hearing about his pending arrest for his involvement in the 1977 disappearance of anti-drug campaigner Donald Mackay.
 Trimbole fled to the US, then to France, before being arrested in Ireland.
 After being released by the Irish courts, Trimbole fled to Spain, where he died of cancer in a Spanish hospital on 12 May 1987.